 I ignored this space for years because it wasn’t my “dream kitchen” (quartz counters, large island, beautiful sink, tall cabinetry).
 But once I started seeing the positives (lots of light, spacious, functional appliances, etc) I had a change of heart!
 I’m so thankful for this space and all the ways it serves our family.
 Here is our spring kitchen decor before I styled the cabinets.
 I really liked this look, but wanted to make it feel more warm and welcoming, with a bit of cottage-inspired charm.

-If you would like to decorate the tops of kitchen cabinets, here are some tips!
+If you would like to decorate above kitchen cabinets, here are some tips!

 - Gather a collection of unused vases, planters, faux plants, bowls, baskets, and cookbooks.

 - Begin grouping items together, based on your cabinet layout and where you would like to put things.

 - Since we have staggered cabinets, it was easy to decide where different groupings should go.
 In the design above, I put plants in one section, baskets in one section, and vases in one section.
 I then anchored the ends with items of a similar shape and color–a woven bowl and footed tray.

 - If your cabinets are straight across the top, try large groupings in corners and at the ends.
 Alternatively, you could use one type of decor all the way across, like a collection of similar vases or picture frames in a row.

 - Have fun with it!
 I put together this design, lived with it for a few days, and then decided to make some changes.
 Decorating a new space usually takes me multiple tries before I feel that my vision has come to life!